datacarpentry/image-processing/episodes/03-opencv-images.md

 ![Whiteboard coordinates](../fig/02-board-coordinates.jpg)

-Now if our entire whiteboard image is stored as an OpenCV image named `img`, we can create a new image of the selected region with a statement like this:
+Note that the coordinates in the preceding image are specified in *(x, y)* order.
+Now if our entire whiteboard image is stored as an OpenCV image named `img`, we can create a new image of the selected region with a statement like
+this:

 `clip = img[60:150, 135:480, :]`